ucsb-eri/vmapi/README.md

 It is the users responsibility to create the dhcpMap file with their data.
 At ERI, the file is built by a simple filter script run at build time that converts the dhcpd.conf data into dhcpClients.json

+This has worked well so far.
+As of 2018-10-11, trying to expand the functionality a bit.
+Will branch things to see how it goes.